MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/about-office-365-proplus-in-the-enterprise.md

 ## What's different about Office 365 ProPlus?
 <a name="BKMK_Different"> </a>

-Even though Office 365 ProPlus is a lot like other versions of Office, there are differences, including for [Deployment differences](about-office-365-proplus-in-the-enterprise.md#BKMK_Deployment) and[Licensing differences](about-office-365-proplus-in-the-enterprise.md#BKMK_Licensing).
+Even though Office 365 ProPlus is a lot like other versions of Office, there are differences, including for [Deployment differences](about-office-365-proplus-in-the-enterprise.md#BKMK_Deployment) and [Licensing differences](about-office-365-proplus-in-the-enterprise.md#BKMK_Licensing).

 The most significant difference is that Office 365 ProPlus is updated regularly, as often as monthly, with new features, unlike non-subscription versions of Office.
 For a list of new features, see [What's new in Office 365](https://support.office.com/en-us/article/What-s-new-in-Office-365-95c8d81d-08ba-42c1-914f-bca4603e1426).